 14:00 – 15:30 Brainstorming ideas / showcasing inspiration

-Participants will meet in plenary to:
+Back in plenary, this session will

 Do a quick review tools and methods discussed on previous days;

-Discuss options for operationalizing technology innovation, including pilot programs, regional initiatives and adding tech elements to ongoing projects;
+Discuss options for operationalizing ICT innovation, including pilot programs, regional initiatives and adding ICT components to ongoing projects;

-Hear instructions for the rest of the day.

 Participants will then have free time to brainstorm and develop an idea for an ICT-enabled initiative they would like to pitch at the Innovation Fair.
 Ideas will address one of the problem statements.
 Facilitators will try to find common problem statements (during lunch time) to suggest possible brainstorming groups, but participants will be free to form their own groups.

 Emphasis will be on fast prototyping of an idea.
 Rules of brainstorming:

-Defer judgement.
+Establish link to ongoing programme or project incubation.
+Ground your idea in your own context.

+Be open.
 Don’t block someone’s idea if you don’t like it.

 Go for volume.
 No matter what you initially think about the quality.
+(TOTALLY DISAGREE HERE!)

 Headline your idea.
 Make it quick and sharp, then move on to the next one.

+Open Collaboraiton is best.
 Build on the ideas of others.

 Encourage wild ideas.
+REALLY?!!

-By 3:30pm, anyone wishing to pitch at the fair must have submitted their idea via an online form that will be made available.
+By the end of the session, anyone wishing to pitch at the fair must have submitted their idea via an online form that will be made available.
 Ideas must fulfill the following criteria:

 Be applicable beyond one country office

 Articulate the specific tools and methods that will be used

+Identify additional inputs required for possible implementation, including local capacities

 Provide a ‘paper prototype’ of the solution

 Explain how the solution will be co-developed with end users

+Estimate costs and non-financial requirements.

 Address these five key principles: http://unicefstories.org/about/key-principles/